chandlermar/SQL-Mock-Database/final-db-tested/readme.txt

     ---------------------------------
     TOTAL           144     43    70%

-To Test:
+To Dockerize/Test:

-    ***NOTE: Before testing, all created directories through the program must be deleted, including "db_test" which is created and persists after test execution to indicate successful testing.
+    ***NOTE: Before testing, all created directories through the program must be deleted, including "db_test" which is created and persists after local test execution to indicate successful testing.
              The tests are run before program execution, so the program can be executed like normal after testing commands are inputted if the user chooses.

+    To export test results to coverage.txt when dockerizing the application:

         docker build -t pa-final .
         docker run -it pa-final

         (Type 'EXIT' to exit the program loop or force quit with CNTRL+C)

+    If the terminal wont allow you to start the program after running tests, you can always open docker and use command "python3 PA1.py"

 To run:

-    Python3 PA1.py
+    python3 PA1.py

         Commands:
             CREATE DATABASE db_1                                        (Creates new folder/directory)